 The Promise Institute was founded that same year with a $20 million gift, the largest single gift in the history of the law school.
 In 2017, the school also created the A. Barry Cappello Program in Trial Advocacy, offering students a robust combination of classwork and national trial competition experience.

 In 2020, UCLA Law established two new centers in areas of growing importance: the Center for Immigration Law and Policy and the Institute on Technology, Law and Policy, which is the first formal collaboration between UCLA Law and the UCLA Samueli School of Engineering.
-In August 2020 the school will begin a Master of Legal Studies degree, a program designed to serve non-lawyers who are looking to cultivate legal knowledge and skills.
-In June 2022 Russell Korobkin, the Richard C. Maxwell Distinguished Professor of Law, was appointed to serve as the law school’s interim dean.
+In August 2020 the school began a Master of Legal Studies degree, a program designed to serve non-lawyers who are looking to cultivate legal knowledge and skills.
+Beginning in June 2022 Russell Korobkin, the Richard C. Maxwell Distinguished Professor of Law, served as the law school’s interim dean through July 2023.
+In August 2023 Michael Waterstone started his tenure as dean of UCLA Law.

 If you are interested in learning about life at UCLA Law from 1956 through 2004, browse The Docket, a newspaper published by students for students of the UCLA School of Law.